CypherCrafterr/MelodyHarpSolver/README.md

    - Run the installer and install Forge for Minecraft 1.8.9.

 2. **Download the Mod:**
-   - Download the Skyblock Melody Harp Mod from the [mod repository](https://github.com/CypherCrafterr/MelodyHarpSolver/releases/tag/v1.0).
+   - Download the Melody Harp Mod from the [mod repository](https://github.com/CypherCrafterr/MelodyHarpSolver/releases/tag/v1.0).

 3. **Install the Mod:**
    - Locate your Minecraft installation directory.